 The ending of the original The Blob

 I have a distinct memory of watching the original The Blob on a Saturday afternoon movie.
-I watched a lot of Saturday afternoon movies, Godzilla, all of the Universal monsters, and various giant ants, crabs, and praying mantis.
-The Blob stood out because it was actually frightening in a way that a giant monster crushing a city was not, and because its ending, in which a frozen blob was dropped someplace north of the Arctic Circle was followed by a giant question mark hovering over the sky, lingered in my mind.
+I watched a lot of Saturday afternoon movies, Godzilla, all of the Universal monsters, and various giant ants, crabs, and praying mantises.
+The Blob stood out because it was actually frightening in a way that a giant monster crushing a city was not.
+It could be anywhere and could get past anything.
+It is also memorable because its ending, in which the image of frozen blob dropped someplace north of the Arctic Circle was followed by a giant question mark hovering over the sky.
+This image lingered in my mind long after everything else was forgotten.
 At the time it seemed like the perfect way to end a horror movie, with the horror still intact.
-I must admit as well that Steve McQueen's last line, "As long as the Arctic stays cold," sounds much more ominous these days.
+I must admit as well that Steve McQueen's last line, "As long as the Arctic stays cold," sounds much more ominous in these days of global warming.

 The remake expands the social conflict to include a government agency whose attempt to contain the blob is couched in cold war paranoia in which every alien is a potential bioweapon.
 Its real improvement, however, in how it updates the question mark that lingers over the original with a scene featuring the town's preacher.
 He has witnessed the blob's attack on the small town and concludes that it is a harbinger of the apocalypse, that he sees himself tasked to complete.